apache/pulsar/site2/website/contributing.md

 ## Design

-To avoid potential frustration during the code review cycle, we encourage you to clearly scope and design non-trivial contributions with the BookKeeper community before you start coding.
+To avoid potential frustration during the code review cycle, we encourage you to clearly scope and design non-trivial contributions with the Pulsar community before you start coding.

 We are using "Pulsar Improvement Proposals" (or "PIP") for managing major changes to Pulsar.
 The list of all PIPs is maintained in the Pulsar wiki at https://github.com/apache/incubator-pulsar/wiki.